 I learnt most of this stuff operationally as it happened, but also did some work with a well known ex-military type, providing advice to various strategic partnerships.
 He was steeped in decades of Emergency Response and Crisis Management.
 He also told some fabulous stories over a beer, about the origins of various safety and risk management practices, many of which were Napoleonic.
 That’s a whole other blog, but he reckons the idiots get it completely arse backwards with indecision at a distance and those in the thick of it, left with no influence.
 Did I mention COVID19!

 He reckoned that the Commands were originally Iron (axes), Bronze (bows) and Silver (swords).
-Gold was originally Top Brass, invented to keep the bloody idiots as far away from the dangerous stuff as possible.
+Gold turned out to be slang for the Top Brass, invented to keep the bloody idiots as far away from the dangerous stuff as possible.
 Typically on a hill overlooking the battle, their positioning was intended to ensure that if all was lost, the enemy could easily spot them.
 I don’t care if it’s not true, the sentiment is too good to lose.
 Anyway, never believe the stories of heroic kings, they mostly survived to write the story, by fleeing not fighting.

 Again I get this enduring vision of Gold Command in a bunker somewhere with a map table flanked with a brood of SuperChickens all furiously pecking at buttons and scratching at levers, not attached to anything.
 Like an industrial shed, full of beds, with no staff!
 The worst one of these I’ve ever met was a sort of novice combination of the 3 Stooges.
 He emerged from his first ever Gold Command training, telling everybody at every opportunity, how he’d found his true calling.
 He bought himself a pair of gold baubley cuff-links in celebration and would creepily fondle them as he talked about it.
 The staff nicknamed him Goldenballs and when the next crisis struck land, he ducked out and left others to carry the can.